remy/remysharp.com/public/blog/listing-your-most-used-commands.md

 ## The command

-It's quite a long chain, and parts will be consistent with other examples on the web, but it's my `awk` and `egrep` that gets the finer detail:
+It's quite a long chain, and parts will be consistent with other examples on the web, but it's my `awk` commands that gets the finer detail:

 ```bash
 history |